Bravo Golf Zero

 Ever wonder what would happen if you mixed the timeless classic fun of platforming with a dash of puzzling then blended it together with Golf?
 No? well to be fair neither did I, but my curiosity and fondness for all things golf-related won out.
 Luckily, Colin and Brad thought it was a good idea and then those cheeky devils at Ratalaika Games thought it was an even better idea and decided to publish it.
 The world of Golf has not seen a player with such reckless determination and daring to sink his balls by any means necessary since 2009!
 So if you wanna be like Tiger Woods, filling all the divots in the neighbourhood, sit back as we take a look at Golf Zero on Nintendo Switch.

 Chances are most of you are familiar with Ratalaika Games, who have become infamous for publishing a wide selection of pick up and play titles to keep us entertained in short bursts at wallet-friendly prices and Golf Zero is one such.
-You must complete a serious of courses based around increasingly inventive and challenging levels that give off flavours of Angry Birds, Super Mario, Super Meat Boy (yes that was a thing) and even some Sonic the Hedgehog.
+You must complete a series of courses based around increasingly inventive and challenging levels that give off flavours of Angry Birds, Super Mario, Super Meat Boy (yes that was a thing) and even some Sonic the Hedgehog.
 The goal is simple, get your ball in the hole, you have three balls on each level that can be shot with a touch of finesse or fired in quick succession while hoping for the best which is frankly how I managed to complete most levels.

 Hole in One

 Things started off nice and steady with a basic tutorial, move left to right, jump with B, shoot with Y or A and if you fail, just press X to start again.
 When taking a shot you are given a three-second countdown timer which will slow down time, think Neo but on the golf course.
 To aim, you are given a handy arrow helping to plan your desired trajectory which you move with the left analogue stick.
-You can shoot three balls but you only need one to go in for the level to be beaten, the main caveat here is that the levels are never quite that straight forward, they are made up of an increasingly inventive labyrinth of layouts, obstacles and hazards to test your reflexes and reactions.
+You can shoot three balls but you only need one to go in for the level to be beaten, the main caveat here is that the levels are never quite that straightforward, they are made up of an increasingly inventive labyrinth of layouts, obstacles and hazards to test your reflexes and reactions.

-After the basic tutorial and a few “welcome” levels, things soon heat up as the game introduces the more hectic platforming concept of navigating tight ledges, spikes and water hazards which spell instant death.
+After the basic tutorial and a few “welcome” levels, things soon heat up as the game introduces the more hectic platforming concept of navigating tight ledges, spikes and water hazards that spell instant death.
 If that wasn’t enough you will soon be bouncing on spring pads and avoiding enemies while trying to activate switches and let off shots in midair.
 Golf Zero provides a genuine challenge that becomes frantic but remains fun throughout over eighty levels and I can admit my early experience started off with a few frowns wondering how long I would want to play something like this as it’s not usually my cup of tea but the challenge and quick-fire gameplay did win me over for the most part.

 The Nineteenth Hole